 healthier and happier it will be.
 Most

 canary seed is enriched with vitamins and minerals.
 Some brands will have small pellets mixed into it to provide

 nutrients that are not found in the seed alone.
-It has been our experience that most birds do not eat these
+It has been my experience that most birds do not eat these

 pellets, but will instead dig around in the seed cup hunting for their favorite

 Canaries also like fresh food such as spinach, broccoli, zucchini,

 mustard greens, Swiss chard, romaine or other dark leaf lettuce, corn on the

 dandelion (be very sure it has not been treated with weed killer), and

 sprouts such as mung beans, wheat, and oats which you can buy in health food